 As technology streamlines hiring processes, the days of dropping off a resume in person are quickly becoming a thing of the past.
 More likely than not, you’ll be submitting your application materials online.
 Let’s check out a couple of different methods you might expect to use and talk about how to navigate them successfully.

 Email Resume to Schools

 Many schools prefer that teaching candidates send an email containing their resume, cover letter, and related application documents.
 If a potential employer prefers to receive applications via email, you will be expected to attach the requested documents and send a polite and concise email to the hiring organization explaining the position you are applying for and which documents you have enclosed.
 Before you send that email though, make sure that your attached documents are universally compatible.

-Most people use Microsoft Word, so the .doc format is usually an excellent choice.
-However, there are some versions of Word that are not compatible with all operating systems.
-For example, if you create your resume using a Mac, and the reviewer opens the file using a PC, they might not see all the formatting that you created, and your resume might appear less well organized than intended.
+If you create your resume using a Mac, and the reviewer opens the file using a PC, they might not see all the formatting that you created, and your resume might appear less well organized than intended.

 It is advisable that you save your documents in Rich Text Format(.rtf) as well.
 Most, if not all operating systems are able to recognize and read a .rtf.

 Another option is to save your documents as .pdf files.
 These files can be viewed, but not edited by those who receive them, so your formatting will stay intact.
 You can create a document in your favorite word processor and use the Save As function to create a .pdf copy when you are done editing.